 Let me start with this—it’s impossible to prevent your pool water from evaporating entirely.
 However, there are numerous strategies you can use to reduce water from leaving your pool.

 - Keep your pool covered.
 Any solid pool cover will significantly reduce evaporation since it lowers the surface area where water particles can escape.
 Even better, use a solar cover if you can.
 That way, your water will heat up so that it’s closer to the air temperature, which will reduce evaporation rates.
+You can read my article on do solar covers work for studies on their effectiveness, and my research on the top solar pool covers and best pool covers for inground pools for model recommendations.

 - Shut off water features with aeration.
 Fountains and misters are fun to look at, but they significantly increase evaporation rates.